 Námaskarð is a narrow geothermal pass between the mountains Námafjall and Dalfjall in North East Iceland.
 The Ring Road, or Route 1, takes you directly through Namaskard hot springs and many other curious attractions.
 East of Námaskarð you will find Hverarönd, also known as Hverir or “The Geyser Strip,” where fumaroles (steam springs) and mud springs scatter the landscape in a kaleidoscope of colors.

-The largest mountain in the area is composed of rhyolite (the same as in Landmannalaugar) which gives the terrain all sorts of extraordinary colors such as pink, bright yellow, gray-blue and green.
+The largest mountain in the area is composed of rhyolite (the same as in Landmannalaugar), which gives the terrain extraordinary colors such as pink, bright yellow, gray-blue and green.
 You can find these colors in the ground, in the hillsides, and in the mud springs.
-Everything is at a boiling point and great caution must be taken when walking around the area, you must follow the signs and instructions and keep on the paths.
+Everything simmers at boiling point and great caution must be taken when walking around the area.
+Follow the signs and instructions and keep on the paths.

 GPS POINTS N65° 38′ 24.784″ W16° 49′ 19.788

-If you are driving the Ring Road counterclockwise you will likely start in Reykjavík and drive along the beautiful South Coast, past Seljalandsfoss, Skógafoss, and all the glaciers in the South East, you will drive in and out the Eastfjords and through Egilsstaðir, the capital of the East before reaching Námaskarð.
-This drive is even longer and would add up to 10,5 hours if you would do it in one rig but again we wouldn’t recommend it, there is just far too much to be seen on the way.
+If you’re driving the Ring Road counterclockwise, you’ll likely start in Reykjavík and zoom along the beautiful South Coast, past Seljalandsfoss, Skógafoss, and all the glaciers in the Southeast.
+You’ll zigzag through the towns of the Eastfjords and then Egilsstaðir, the capital of the East, before reaching Námaskarð.
+This drive is even longer and would take you approximately 10.5 hours if you do it all in one go.
+Again, though, we recommend you make plenty of stops along the way!